In support of the Library’s mission, the Library hosts exhibitions.

 Aesthetics: Exhibit is pleasing to the perceived public and in keeping with the exhibition space design.

 Quality of Exhibit: Art should be in good condition, needing little or no framing or other work to make it viable for display.

-Suitability of Exhibit: Exhibit must be suitable for the Central Library’s physical limitations.
+Suitability of Exhibit: Exhibit must be suitable for the Denver Public Library’s physical limitations; this may vary from location to location.
 Art should not require climate control or physical security.
-Exhibit must be available for a period of three months.
-Exhibit should complement Denver Public Library collections and services.
+Exhibits must be available for a period of three months (some exhibits may last longer).
+Exhibits should complement Denver Public Library collections and services.

 Compliance: Exhibit must comply with all federal, state and local laws, including those pertaining to libel, copyright and pornography.
 Exhibitors must comply with Denver Public Library Exhibit Guidelines and Procedures below.

 Loans of exhibits are subject to all provisions contained within the Colorado Statutes.
 TITLE 38 PROPERTY – REAL AND PERSONAL/LOANED PROPERTY, Article 14 “Loans to Museums”, paragraphs 38-14-101-38-14-112

 The Library’s exhibit loan agreement shall be construed in accordance with the law of the City and County of Denver, Colorado.